danielwilhelm/STATA-ME-test/README.md

 where

 - `depvar` is the outcome variable Y
-- `expvar` is a list of variables containing all elements of X and Z. The order of variables in the list should be: X1 X2 Z)
+- `expvar` is a list of variables containing all elements of X, W, and Z. The order of variables in the list should be: X, W, Z)

 The options are as follows:

 - `qz` is the dimension of Z (default = 1).
-- `qw2` is the dimension of X2 (default = 0).
+- `qw2` is the dimension of W2 (default = 0).
 - `teststat` is the type of test statistic to be used: Cramer-van Mises (CvM, default) or Kolmogorov-Smirnov (KS).
 - `kernel` is the kernel function: biweight, epanechnikov (default), epan2, epan4, normal, rectangle, triangular.
 - `bw` is the bandwidth (default = n^(-1/3q), rule of thumb, where n is the sample size and q the dimension of X1).